 In December of 2012, my second book, Maine Driver's License Suspensions, Revocations and Related Offenses (non-OUI), was published.
-The book is another reference guide for practicing attorneys, navigating the complex interactions between the courts and the Bureau of Motor Vehicles, as those interactions bear on a person's right to operate motor vehicles in Maine.
+In November of 2015, the 2016 edition was released.
+The book is another reference guide for practicing attorneys navigating the complex interactions between the courts and the Bureau of Motor Vehicles, as those interactions bear on a person's right to operate motor vehicles in Maine.
 The book also deals with trial proof issues and related constitutional-law cases that are important to those facing a charge of operating after suspension or operating after habitual offender revocation.
 It is available from brysontaylorpublishing.com ($30.00) and from amazon.com.

-During the spring semester, 2014, I tarught Criminal Procedure: Investigations, as an adjunct professor at the University of Maine School of Law.
-I will teach the same course at UMaine Law in the spring semester, 2015.
+During the spring semesters of 2014 and 2015, I taught Criminal Procedure- Investigations, as an adjunct professor at the University of Maine School of Law.
+I will teach the same course at UMaine Law in the spring semester, 2016.

 |Top 100 Trial Lawyers||National Trial Lawyers||2014|